sidakyntiso/bridgr/README.md

 assistants to judge student responses, grading bias can occur.
 This R package enables instructors to identify and correct for bias in grading data using a Bayesian version of the Aldrich Mckelvey algorithm.
-The package supports various configurations of the scale of the assessment, the number of graders and the number of total students.
-The algorithm requires grading data with at least one common, bridging assessment or student.
-The grading file should contain :
+The package supports various configurations of the assessment scale, the number of graders, and the number of total students.
+The algorithm requires grading data in which all graders each assess at least one common assignment.
+The grading file should contain:

   - One column \[labeled ta\] that lists all graders.
   - Remaining columns \[grader1,grader2,..\] should be labeled by values